Where to Eat in Bologna

 • Getting Around: I got around on foot the entire time, but it was definitely more walking than, say, Florence.
 I recommend renting a car if you want to go a bit out of the city and see more of the Emilia-Romagna region.

 • Where to Book Activities: For tickets, I check the attraction’s website (many you have to reserve ahead of time).
 Otherwise Get Your Guide or Viator have the most options for tours and day trips.
-Bologna, as you might guess, as a TON of food tour and cooking class options!
+Bologna, as you might guess, has a TON of food tour and cooking class options!

 Specific Italian Dishes to Try in Bologna